junxit/us-congress-bills-116/bill.md

   - **(1)** Completing a comprehensive assessment of, with respect to the geographic area served by such eligible entity—
     - **(A)** the educational outcomes and racial and socioeconomic stratification of children attending covered schools; and
     - **(B)** an analysis of the location and capacity of program and school facilities and the adequacy of local or regional transportation infrastructure.
-  - **(2)** Developing and implementing a robust family and community engagement plan, including, where feasible, public hearings or other open forums that would precede and inform the development of a formal strategy to improve diversity in covered schools.
+  - **(2)** Developing and implementing a robust family, student, and community engagement plan, including, where feasible, public hearings or other open forums that would precede and inform the development of a formal strategy to improve diversity in covered schools.
   - **(3)** Developing options, including timelines and cost estimates, for improving diversity in covered schools, such as weighted lotteries, revised feeder patterns, school boundary redesign, or regional coordination.
   - **(4)** Developing an implementation plan based on community preferences among the options developed under paragraph (3).
   - **(5)** Building the capacity to collect and analyze data that provide information for transparency, continuous improvement, and evaluation.
+  - **(6)** Developing an implementation plan to comply with a court-ordered school desegregation plan.
-  - **(6)** Engaging in best practices developed under section 3(2).
+  - **(7)** Engaging in best practices developed under section 3(2).
 - **(b)** *Implementation grants*
   - **(1)** *Implementation grant plan* Each eligible entity that receives an implementation grant under section 4 shall implement a high-quality plan to support students in covered schools that includes—
     - **(A)** a comprehensive set of strategies designed to improve academic outcomes for all students, particularly students of color and low-income students, by increasing diversity in covered schools;